Mortgage & MLO12 min read

 NMLS SAFE MLO Test Overview

 The SAFE Mortgage Loan Originator (MLO) Test is required in all 50 states, DC, and U.S. territories to become a licensed Mortgage Loan Originator.
-Administered through the Nationwide Multistate Licensing System (NMLS), this exam tests knowledge of federal mortgage laws, state regulations, and ethical lending practices.
+Administered through the Nationwide Multistate Licensing System (NMLS) and developed by the Conference of State Bank Supervisors (CSBS), this exam tests knowledge of federal mortgage laws, state regulations, the mortgage origination process, and ethical lending practices.

 ComponentDetails